How can I control mosquitos at the barn?

 Many moons ago, I associated mosquitos with summer.
 Long days, warm nights, and bug bites.
 As an almost-grown up, I still associate mosquitos with summer, but also with diseases, allergies, and gross standing water.
 Ugh.

 At the barn, it’s important to remember that mosquitos transmit diseases to humans and horses.
 Most of the mosquito borne diseases that affect horses attack the central nervous system and can be deadly.
 Luckily, there are a few things we can do to prevent these diseases (like West Nile and Equine Encephalomyelitis).
 Vaccinate regularly for your particular region and take matters into your own hands by discouraging mosquitos in your area.
+For more awesome info on mosquito diseases, read this jewel of an article.

 We know that mosquitos like to grow up in standing water.
 The larvae can take four to 14 days to mature in water, which means if you have continual standing water (like a water trough), you should be cleaning it every four days.
 You can always check with your local agricultural extension service to find out what mosquitos live in your area and what their life cycle is like.